basilproy/BASIL-SIR--BOT/README.md

 This project is protected by `GNU General Public Licence v3.0` license.

 ### Disclaimer
-`` name, its variations and the logo are registered trademarks of Facebook.
+`WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark